awsdocs/amazon-rds-on-vmware-user-guide/doc_source/getting-started-with-rds-on-vmware.pre-onboarding.md

    }
    ```

-   For information about creating an IAM policy, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *AWS Identity and Access Management User Guide*\.
+   For information about creating an IAM policy, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *AWS Identity and Access Management User Guide*\.

-   For information about adding an IAM policy to a user, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *AWS Identity and Access Management User Guide*\.
+   For information about adding an IAM policy to a user, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *AWS Identity and Access Management User Guide*\.